 Minister Guilbeault insists Bay du Nord will be required to meet 137 conditions — including a condition that the project be net-zero on greenhouse gas emissions by 2050.
 This target, however, fails to account for the massive downstream emissions the project will generate.
 Downstream emissions are released when the oil & gas is burned.

-Ecojustice, on behalf of Équiterre, Sierra Club Canada Foundation and Mi’gmawe’l Tplu’taqnn Inc, filed a lawsuit against Minister Guilbeault’s approval of the project in Federal Court on May 6, 2022.
-The groups say the project’s approval clashes with Canada’s international obligations and the urgent call to reduce global emissions as the reality of the climate emergency becomes more distressing with every severe weather event.
+Ecojustice, on behalf of Équiterre, Sierra Club Canada Foundation and Mi’gmawe’l Tplu’taqnn Inc (MTI), filed a lawsuit against Minister Guilbeault’s approval of the project in Federal Court on May 6, 2022.
+The groups continue to say that the project’s approval clashes with Canada’s international obligations and the urgent call to reduce global emissions as the reality of the climate emergency becomes more distressing with every severe weather event.
+On June 16, 2023, the court dismissed the case.
+Undeterred, on September 15, Ecojustice filed an appeal to the Federal Court of Appeal on behalf of MTI and Sierra Club Canada.

 Industry and government rhetoric around “clean oil” blatantly ignores the fact that the process of extracting oil only accounts for 10 per cent of the emissions from an oil project, with the other 90 per cent coming when the oil is burned.
 Recent estimates suggest that over its lifetime, Bay du Nord is projected to produce between 300 million to one billion barrels of oil, which could in turn generate about 400 million tonnes of carbon — that’s the equivalent of the emissions from 7-10 million cars per year.